-(This post is adapted from material in my forthcoming book on Njord and Skadi.)
+(This post is adapted from material in my new book on Njord and Skadi.)

 One of the great puzzles of Norse mythology is the problem of Nerthus and Njord.
 The Germanic goddess Nerthus, whose cult is described by the Roman historian Tacitus, in the first century AD, is not attested in any other source, but her name is linguistically the same as that of the Scandinavian sea-god Njord, who appears in sources roughly 1 000 years later.

 Since Snorri tells us in the Ynglinga saga that Njord had a sister who was his wife, the mystery seemed solved: Nerthus was his sister, just as Freyja was Freyr’s.

 However, there have always been dissenting voices, including that of Richard North, who suggested that Tacitus had got it wrong, and Nerthus was a male god.
 Others have suggested that Nerthus and Njord were the same deity, with a sex-change along the way (Turville-Petre), or different sexes in different places (Dumézil) or one, bisexual, deity (Simek).

 All of which leaves us with a question.
 Whether or not we accept that Nerthus was a deity independent of Njord, who was his sister?
 And why doesn’t she have a name?

 In the December 2012 issue of RMN Newsletter, Joseph S. Hopkins puts Njorun forward for the job.
 He points out that she’s somewhat underemployed, as she only appears a few times in the sources, mainly in kennings.